CrescentMnn/dotfiles/README.md

 ## Installation

-To use these dotfiles, you can clone the repository and copy the files to your home directory.
-Here are the steps:
+To use these dotfiles, you can clone the repository and copy the files to your home directory:

 ```bash
 # Clone the repository